-- 11.6.
-Access to records will be refused in instances where an exemption applies, for example, where information sharing may place the individual at risk of significant harm or jeopardise police investigations into any alleged offence(s). - 11.7.
+- 12.6.
+Access to records will be refused in instances where an exemption applies, for example, where information sharing may place the individual at risk of significant harm or jeopardise police investigations into any alleged offence(s). - 12.7.
 A subject access request may be made verbally or in writing.
 For clarity, we prefer requests to be made in writing where possible.
-Ormiston Academies Trust may ask for any further information reasonably required to locate the information but only where there is a need. - 11.8.
+The trust may ask for any further information reasonably required to locate the information but only where there is a need. - 12.8.
 An individual only has the right to access information about themselves, and care needs to be taken not to disclose the personal data of third parties where consent has not been given, or where seeking consent would not be reasonable, and it would not be appropriate to release the information.
+Please note that this does not normally extend to professional people involved with the data subject e.g. school staff or external professionals, the expectation is that this information would be left in except in very rare situations.

-Particular care must be taken in the case of any complaint or dispute to ensure confidentiality is protected. - 11.9.
+Particular care must be taken in the case of any complaint or dispute to ensure confidentiality is protected. - 12.9.
 Any complex files must be reviewed by the Data Protection Lead or Data Protection Officer before any disclosure takes place.
-Access will not be granted before this review has taken place. - 11.10.
+Access will not be granted before this review has taken place. - 12.10.
 Where all the data in a document cannot be disclosed, a permanent copy should be made, and the data permanently obscured or retyped if this is more sensible.
-A copy of the full document and the altered document should be retained, with the reason why the document was altered. - 11.11.
+A copy of the full document and the altered document should be retained, with the reason why the document was altered.
+Where this approach may still allow third parties to be identified, e.g. statements, it may be more appropriate to include a summary instead. - 12.11.
 Parents at academy schools do not have an automatic right to their child's data (maintained schools are subject to separate regulations regarding children's education records).
 A request for the educational record of a pupil will be treated in the same way as a SAR.
-The academy will seek consent from a pupil with capacity (which will be considered on a case by case basis but is generally presumed around the age of 12 and respond to the request within one month of receiving this.
+The academy will seek consent from a pupil with capacity (which will be considered on a case by case basis but is generally presumed around the age of 12) and respond to the request within one month of receiving this.

-12. Exemptions to access by data subjects
+13. Exemptions to access by data subjects

-- 12.1.
-Where a claim to legal professional privilege could be maintained in legal proceedings, the information is likely to be exempt from disclosure unless the privilege is waived. - 12.2.
+- 13.1.
+Where a claim to legal professional privilege could be maintained in legal proceedings, the information is likely to be exempt from disclosure unless the privilege is waived. - 13.2.
 There are other exemptions from the right of subject access.
 If we intend to apply any of them to a request, then we will usually explain which exemption is being applied and why.

-13. Other rights of individuals
+14. Other rights of individuals